pymupdf/PyMuPDF-Optional-Material/docs/page.rst

-:meth:`Page.addFileAnnot`        PDF only: add a file attachment annotation :meth:`Page.addFreetextAnnot`    PDF only: add a text annotation :meth:`Page.addHighlightAnnot`   PDF only: add a "highlight" annotation :meth:`Page.addLineAnnot`        PDF only: add a line annotation :meth:`Page.addPolygonAnnot`     PDF only: add a polygon annotation :meth:`Page.addPolylineAnnot`    PDF only: add a multi-line annotation :meth:`Page.addRectAnnot`        PDF only: add a rectangle annotation :meth:`Page.addStrikeoutAnnot`   PDF only: add a "strike-out" annotation :meth:`Page.addTextAnnot`        PDF only: add comment and a note icon :meth:`Page.addUnderlineAnnot`   PDF only: add an "underline" annotation
+:meth:`Page.addFileAnnot`        PDF only: add a file attachment annotation :meth:`Page.addFreetextAnnot`    PDF only: add a text annotation :meth:`Page.addHighlightAnnot`   PDF only: add a "highlight" annotation :meth:`Page.addInkAnnot`         PDF only: add an ink annotation :meth:`Page.addLineAnnot`        PDF only: add a line annotation :meth:`Page.addPolygonAnnot`     PDF only: add a polygon annotation :meth:`Page.addPolylineAnnot`    PDF only: add a multi-line annotation :meth:`Page.addRectAnnot`        PDF only: add a rectangle annotation :meth:`Page.addStampAnnot`       PDF only: add a "rubber stamp" annotation :meth:`Page.addSquigglyAnnot`    PDF only: add a "squiggly" annotation :meth:`Page.addStrikeoutAnnot`   PDF only: add a "strike-out" annotation :meth:`Page.addTextAnnot`        PDF only: add comment and a note icon :meth:`Page.addUnderlineAnnot`   PDF only: add an "underline" annotation